-Figure 1a: Daily total ozone values measured at the University of Oslo in 2015.
+Figure 1a: Daily total ozone values measured at the University of Oslo in 2016.
 The red curve shows the long-term monthly mean values from 1979-1989.

-Figure 1b: Monthly mean ozone values for 2015.
+Figure 1b: Monthly mean ozone values for 2016.
 The red curve shows the long-term monthly mean values from 1979-1989.

-Table 1: Overview of total ozone instruments in Oslo and the number of days where the various instruments were used in the 2015 time series
+Table 1: Overview of total ozone instruments in Oslo and the number of days where the various instruments were used in the 2016 time series

-Priority Method Total days with observations
+Priority Method Total day observa

-1 Brewer instrument, direct sun measurements 160
+1 Brewer instrument, direct sun measurements 175

-2 Brewer instrument, global irradiance method 199
+2 Brewer instrument, global irradiance method 175

-3 GUV-511 instrument 3
+3 GUV-511 instrument 13

 Missing days (due to bad weather) 3

 As seen from Figure 1a there are large day-to-day fluctuations in total ozone, particularly during winter and spring.
 The rapid ozone variations are typically caused by stratospheric circulation and changes in tropopause height.
 The lowest ozone values normally occur in October and November.
-The minimum ozone value in 2015 was 226 DU1, measured on 30 October.
-This is about 23% below the long-term mean for October.
-In January 2015 the ozone values were exceptional high, and a maximum value of 493 DU was measured on 14 January, which is almost 50% above normal January values.
+The minimum ozone value in 2016 was 218 DU, measured on 14 October.
+This is about 26% below the long-term mean for October.
+2016 was a very special year due to exceptionally low ozone values in February and March.
+In Oslo a minimum value of 222 DU was measured on 1 February, which is almost 41% below normal February values.

-The monthly mean total ozone values in 2015 are shown in Figure 1b, where the measurements are compared to the long-term monthly mean values for the period 1979-1989.
-As seen from the figure the average ozone value in January was significantly higher than normal, whereas the values in March and April were below normal.
-Section 3.5 gives a broader discussion and interpretation of the ozone situation in Norway in 2015.
+The monthly mean total ozone values in 2016 are shown in Figure 1b, where the measurements are compared to the long-term monthly mean values for the period 1979-1989.
+As seen from the figure the average ozone value in February and March were significantly lower than normal, i.e. ~13% below normal, whereas the values were close to normal rest of the year.
+Section 3.5 gives a broader discussion and interpretation of the ozone situation in Norway in 2016.